 - Organizational Leadership.
 Three hours.
 The study of the fundamental principles and culture of the educational organization and administration as well as concepts for development and growth. - Roles of the Principal.
 Three hours.
-This course identifies specific roles of the principal and equips the school leader in becoming a facilitator in sustaining a school culture that promotes the success of students and staff by ensuring management of the organization and resources for a safe, efficient, and effective learning environment.
+This course identifies specific roles of the principal and equips the school leader in becoming a facilitator in sustaining a school culture that promotes the success of students and staff by ensuring management of the organization and resources for a safe, efficient, and effective learning environment. - Data-Driven Instruction.

-- 603 Data-driven Instruction.
 Three hours.
+This course examines the utilization of educational data to make informed decisions for leading schools. - Research-Based Instruction.
+Three hours.
 This is a study of research-based approaches to leading and assessing instructional processes.
-Required of all graduate students in the Master of Education in Educational Leadership degree program. - Research-Based Instruction.
+Required of all graduate students in the Master of Education in Educational Leadership degree program. - 605 Human Resources Management.
 Three hours.
-This course examines the utilization of educational data to make informed decisions for leading schools. - 605 Human Resources Management.
-Three hours.
 This course examines the processes of personnel administration in educational organizations, for both certified and non-certified personnel.
 It provides a comprehensive overview of personnel administration as it relates to recruitment, selection, orientation, professional development, motivation, work incentives, grievance management, reduction in force, employee discipline, employee evaluation, salary, fringe benefits, sexual harassment, discrimination, and worker's compensation. - Judicial and Ethics Considerations.
 Three hours.
 This course includes the exploration of local, state, and federal laws, court decisions, and legal opinions affecting public education. - Instructional Leadership.
 Three hours.
-This course trains the candidate to organize human, financial, physical, and community resources for leading school improvement. - 608 Best Practices.
+This course trains the candidate to organize human, financial, physical, and community resources for leading school improvement.

+- 608 Best Practices.
 Three hours.
 This course examines the new standards for various subject areas for the "state-of-the-art teaching" as set by national educational and professional organizations as well as national exemplary programs. - 617 Human and Student Diversity.
 Three hours.
 This course helps the candidate to understand students from diverse and cultural backgrounds, and examines ways to develop learning environments that support and improve student learning. - 635 Practicum and Internship.
 Six hours.
 Participation in reflective field experiences and observations of all aspects of day-to-day school operations.
 (400 internship hours) - School Community Climates.
 Three hours.
 The course examines the relationship between organizations and communities, and explores strategies to maintain healthy school support.